vertis/vertis-io/_pages/contact/index.md

 - By telegram: [https://t.me/vert1s](https://t.me/vert1s)
 - By mastodon: [https://hachyderm.io/@vertis](https://hachyderm.io/@vertis)

+For AI/LLM consulting enquiries, you can also reach me through [Far Horizons](https://farhorizons.io/contact).

 If you don’t get a response from me, it’s almost certainly that I’ve either missed your message or I have my head down coding something.
 Send me a second message reminding me.